ua-umka/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-3-1](PA1_template_files/figure-markdown_strict/unnamed-chunk-3-1.png)

-What is mean and median total number of steps taken per day?
+What is the mean and the median total number of steps taken per day?
 ------------------------------------------------------------

     mean(day$steps)